 A human adult body contains between 5 and 100 trillion living animal cells, all descendant cells from the very first livings organisms ~4 billion years ago.
 Because you are made of so many of them, there’s only an infinitesimally (!) small probability that none of the atoms in your body right now weren’t at one point part of an ammonite, a dinosaur, or the earliest humans.
 That’s a true fact.
 We are descendants of the first animals that appeared around 640 million years ago, and the first mammals that turned up around 200 million years ago.

-The modern version of our species has been around for about 200,000 years.
+The modern version of our species has been around for about 300,000 years.
 We tend not to think of distant human history as having much to do with us either, but it has absolutely everything to do with every one of us.
 What we normally associate as other people’s stories and histories is almost always actually our very own personal story.
-From survival bands to tribes to empires, through revolutions and renaissances, thousands of generations of people struggling to live well as best they could in their current circumstances, over thousands of years - is all one great ancient story that resulted in you.
-You are the living breathing walking talking result of all of that history - and you are aware of it.
-You are its' success, and you have the option to live in the context of this understanding.
+From survival bands to tribes to empires, through revolutions and renaissances, thousands of generations of people struggling to live well as best they could in their current circumstances, over thousands of years—is all one great ancient story that resulted in you.
+You are the living breathing walking talking result of all of that history—and you are aware of it.
+You are its’ success, and you have the option to live in the context of that knowledge.

 Simply said, I think, once contemplated, the option to deliberately, conscientiously, develop and grow, means by default we have the option to become great.
 That result is available to us.
 It seems to me, in the face of this simple fact, any other option is a lesser option.
 This is how one can arrive at the sense of obligation: why choose a lesser option when you don’t have to?
-An intrinsic/implicit/derived autonomously generated obligation to be awesome can be found in deciding that it’s a no brainer to strive for anything less than realising one's greatest potential.
+An intrinsic/implicit/derived autonomously generated obligation to be awesome can be found in realising there is nothing stopping one from aspiring to one’s greatest potentials.

-Also, I would like to assume you are safe, well fed, loved, part of a family, a community, and free with a life full of opportunities.
-These are things to be grateful for.
-I hope you have many other things in your life to be grateful for.
-[Note 2]
+Also, I hope you have many other things in your life to be grateful for.
+I would like to assume you are safe, well fed, loved, part of a family, a community, and free with a life full of opportunities.

 The implicit obligation to be awesome

-I think this individual and subjective basis for a mature appraisal of life is the way of the future of things.
+Critically, I think this individual and subjective basis for a mature appraisal of life is the way of the future of things.
 David Hume famously pointed out we can’t get ‘ought’ from ‘is’.
 That is, we can’t be provided any moral view or rational prediction from the mere presence of say, a tree.
 Just because the tree is there doesn’t actually predict anything, or provide us with a path of action.
-This is in essence true but at the same time I disagree.
-We are part of this cosmos and we add something to it - we add our unique and subjective appraisals of everything.
+He is, of course, correct.
+However, the tree grows in a cosmos with people in it, too.
+We are a unique and new emergence in our cosmos and we add something to it—we add our unique and subjective appraisals of everything.
 We add to the tree.
-We can appreciate it and say it’s beautiful, extraordinary, profound and meaningful - meaningful because we decided so.
+We can appreciate it and say it’s beautiful, extraordinary, profound and meaningful—meaningful because we decided so.
 The tree can’t do that.

-There seems to be a general impetus to seek meaning and purpose in life by looking for it somewhere beyond ourselves [Note 3] - but Humans and all other self-reflective organisms have something essential to add to this cosmos: our capacity for a profoundly intelligent subjective appraisal.
+There seems to be a general impetus to seek meaning and purpose in life by looking for it somewhere beyond ourselves [Note 2]—but Humans and all other self reflective organisms have something essential to add to this cosmos: our capacity for a profoundly intelligent subjective appraisal.
 It’s a critical addition.
 In the same way atoms add matter, we add perception consciousness and morality.
-I believe we should all champion this capacity and not shy away from the implications of embracing it.
+I believe we can all champion this capacity and the exciting implications of embracing it.

 - Note 1.